frances-edwards/Python/README.md

 # Python
-Python scripts used to analyse images/data
+Python scripts used to perform measures on images